 10. Repurpose for Results: In FY18, did the agency shift funds away from or within any practice, program, or policy that consistently failed to achieve desired outcomes?
-(Examples: Requiring low-performing grantees to re-compete for funding; removing ineffective interventions from allowable use of grant funds; proposing the elimination of ineffective programs through annual budget requests)

-- The AmeriCorps VISTA program started reallocating member training resources in FY16, moving from more resource-intensive, in-person training to virtual training.
+(Examples: Requiring low-performing grantees to re-compete for funding; removing ineffective interventions from allowable use of grant funds; proposing the elimination of ineffective programs through annual budget requests) CNCS (cont): The AmeriCorps VISTA program started reallocating member training resources in FY16, moving from more resource-intensive, in-person training to virtual training.
 By the end of FY18, all member orientation training will be virtual.
 Member survey data indicate consistently positive results over this time period with regard to the utility of the training for a successful service experience, with over two thirds of respondents rating training and resources received from AmeriCorps as "excellent" or "good."
-Preparing VISTA members to impact their communities is now achieved in a more cost-effective and efficient manner, and allows more flexible onboarding for the thousands of nonprofits hosting VISTAs around the country.
+Preparing VISTA members to impact their communities is now achieved in a more cost-effective and efficient manner, and allows more flexible onboarding for the thousands of nonprofits hosting VISTA around the country.
 VISTA is also collaborating with NCCC on a consolidated member support pilot, to merge support functions across the VISTA and NCCC programs to achieve efficiencies.
 VISTA also created a new Data Analyst position to standardize data tools and create new internal controls through automated flags and reports.
-Savings are being reinvested in targeted skill-based trainings for VISTA members and supervisors and evaluation activities. - The AmeriCorps NCCC program tracks five key performance indicators: (1) alignment of NCCC teams with state identified priorities; (2) in-kind contributions from project sponsor organizations and communities; (3) employee viewpoint trends; (4) member graduation rates; and (5) number of alumni remaining in the community post-graduation.
+Savings are being reinvested in targeted skill-based trainings for VISTA members and supervisors and evaluation activities.
+The AmeriCorps NCCC program tracks five key performance indicators: (1) alignment of NCCC teams with state identified priorities; (2) in-kind contributions from project sponsor organizations and communities; (3) employee viewpoint trends; (4) member graduation rates; and (5) number of alumni remaining in the community post-graduation.
 A pilot was initiated in 2014 to determine how the program might pursue increasing its effectiveness while decreasing costs.
 A comparison of key performance indicators (e.g., number of service hours, number of projects and sponsors, member attrition) was made between two classes that served and graduated from the program prior to the pilot and three classes following pilot implementation.
-Findings from the pilot demonstrated that costs could be reduced while maintaining the same level of community service and increasing member retention in the program.
-The revised program model has since been implemented in three of four program locations with the third occurring in FY18.
+Findings from the pilot demonstrated that costs could be reduced while maintaining the same level of communi shift funds away from or within any practice, program, or policy that consistently failed to achieve desired outcomes?